The Social Taboos That Desperately Need Normalizing

 Money is one of the most taboo topics in the world.
 We frown upon coworkers who discuss their salaries, get awkward when financial topics arise around the dinner table, and even struggle to have frank conversations with our life partners about money.

-Companies love the taboo, so they don’t have to pay fair wages, but it hurts everyone else.
+Companies are the only winners when salary talks stay taboo.
+It helps them keep wages low, but it hurts everyone else.
 Colleagues receive unequal and often unfair compensation, kids don’t learn financial literacy, and partners lose trust in each other.

 “The Talk” With Your Kids